 Apollo’s Darker Side

-Although Apollo is often cast as a hero and a defender, all Greek gods had both good and bad inside of them.
-This was meant to reflect their human nature and make the lessons they taught more relevant to the average person.
-Some of Apollo’s darker stories include:
+Although Apollo is often cast as a hero and a defender, all Greek gods had both good and bad within them.
+This was meant to reflect their human nature.

 Despite being the God of healing and medicine, Apollo had done rough stuff.
-For example, along with Artemis, he killed Niobe’s 12 or 13 children out of 14.
+For example, along with Artemis, he killed Niobe’s 13 children.
 One was spared by Artemis after she pleaded with Apollo.
 What had Niobe done?
 Well, she’d boasted about having 14 children, mocking the Titan, Leto, of having only two.
 So, Leto’s children, Apollo and Artemis, killed her children as revenge.

 Marsyas the Satyr